muktajoya/Automated-Food-Ordering-System/README.md

 # Automated-Food-Ordering-System
 This is an website for ordering food via online.Here have Customer, Admin ,Cook and Waiter panel to make order full-fill.Customer can make order food in restaurant and home-delivery both.
-There have intregated PayPal system also for online payment.Also can pay as offline payment.both with   I  use PHP(backend), CSS ,HTML,
+There have intregated PayPal system also for online payment.Also can pay as offline payment.both with   I  use PHP(backend), CSS ,HTML, I actually lost my sql file.
+I upload images of 6 tables in a folder from my project report.Thank You.